Clean Sport at Team Bath

 All sporting participants have the right to compete in doping-free sport (Clean Sport).

-The University of Bath adopts the UK Anti-Doping and World Anti-Doping Agency (WADA) position that cheating, including doping, is fundamentally contrary to the spirit of sport, undermining the otherwise positive impact it can have on society.
+The University of Bath has been awarded ‘elite status’ by the UK Anti-Doping [UKAD] Accreditation Programme and adopts the UKAD and World Anti-Doping Agency (WADA) position that cheating, including doping, is fundamentally contrary to the spirit of sport, undermining the otherwise positive impact it can have on society.

 To this end the University of Bath commits to support Clean Sport in the UK in the following ways: